Jan 25: Sustainability Salon Empowering Us to Speak Out and Weigh In

 • Feb 21: 28th annual Pittsburgh Racial Justice Summit creates opportunities to learn, connect, and act on behalf of racial justice.
 This year's theme: Building Community for Lasting Democracy and Racial Equity.9 a.m. to 5 p.m. at the CCAC Allegheny campus.
 Sliding scale registration; more information and registration here.

 • I encourage local folks to sign up for the Indivisible Grassroots Pittsburgh email list, which will bring you lots more listings, more frequently -- email Debra.
-And there's Fighting Back, by Alison.
+And there's Fighting Back, by Alison, with up-to-date emails on lots and lots of protest actions and other events.

 • Concerned Health Professionals of NY recently released the 9th Edition of the Compendium of Scientific, Medical, and Media Findings Demonstrating Risks and Harms of Fracking and Associated Gas & Oil Infrastructure.
 Check it out!